Traditional Territory Acknowledgement

 Wilp Wilxo’oskwhl Nisga’a Institute

 UNBC has a federated agreement with the Wilp Wilxo’oskwhl (House of Wisdom) Nisga’a Institute (WWNI).
-Established by the Nisga’a Lisims Government in 1993 and located in the Village of Gitwinksihlkw, WWNI is a fully accredited university-college serving all people in northwestern British Columbia.
+Established by the Nisga’a Lisims Government in 1993 and situated on Gitwinksihlkw Village Lands within Nisg̱a’a Treaty territory, WWNI is a fully accredited university-college serving all people in northwestern British Columbia.